wp-plugins/dreamobjects/readme.txt

 wp dreamobjects resetlog
 </pre>

 The 'backup' command runs an immediate backup, while the 'resetlog' command wipes your debug log.
+Most of the time those are used for testing.

 <strong>Why doesn't it have a CDN?</strong>

 Because we went with a slightly different feature with the CDN, and as such it's best as a separate plugin.
 Don't worry, they'll play nice!

-<strong>Where did the uploader go!?</strong>

-Away.
-It was never really used well and the CDN plugin will handle this much better.
-WP's just not the best tool for the job there.

 = Errors =